 If the islands are your favorite part of this list, consider Norderney for your trip to Germany’s north.
 While perhaps not as well-known as Rugen or Heligoland, this is a quiet, relaxing, and unique place for a peaceful stay.

-Norderney is the last of the islands in Germany’s northwest before the maritime border with the Netherlands; whose own North Sea islands are just waves away.
-Ferry service connects the island with Norddeich on the mainland and will bring you to this long and sandy stretch off the coast.
+Norderney is the last of the islands in Germany’s northwest before the maritime border with the Netherlands, whose own North Sea islands are just waves away.
+Ferry service connects the island with Norddeich on the mainland, bringing you to this long and sandy stretch off the coast.